-We always want to hear from people who are interested in the Feltham Convening Project (FCP) and share our passion to collectively improve outcomes for children and young people.
+We always want to hear from people who are interested in the Feltham Convening Partnership (FCP) and share our passion to collectively improve outcomes for children and young people.

 Please get in touch with a member of the Planning Team if you would like to find out more about how to get involved or just to share your story - we are here to listen and learn!

 Mei has over 13 years experience working across all phases in education.
 She worked in South East London as a secondary History teacher, before leaving to study a Masters in Public Policy degree for 2 years in Berlin, with a focus on education and social policy.
 Returning to the UK, she decided to move into the primary phase and was Headteacher of a primary academy in Guildford until December 2018.

 During this time, Mei met Ed and was inspired by his vision to develop a complementary model that works alongside schools to support children and families, which is why she joined the Reach Children's Hub in 2019.
 Mei now oversees the Hub and is excited to be leading the Planning Team for the FCP, as she believes passionately in the importance of building capacity across communities, so that every child can thrive and enjoy a life of choice and opportunity.